natapone/simple_llm_chatbot_v2/docs/usage/setup_guide.md

 ### 2. Configure the Pipeline
 1. Update the LiteLLM node with your API key and provider
-2. Verify the Firebase connection node has the correct path to your credentials
+2. Verify the database connection node has the correct path to your TinyDB database
 3. Review the system prompt and make any desired changes
 4. Ensure the guidance tools are properly registered
 5. Save the pipeline